-With humanitarian crises reaching an unprecedented level of scale and complexity, the United Nations is convening the World Humanitarian Summit in Istanbul on 23-24 May.
-Deloitte is committed to supporting this global call to action and engaging leaders across government, civil society, and business to help alleviate suffering around the world.
+With humanitarian crises reaching an unprecedented level of scale and complexity, the United Nations convened at the World Humanitarian Summit in Istanbul on 23-24 May 2016.
+Deloitte is committed to supporting this global call to action and Deloitte professionals participated in the Summit and engaged in dialogue with leaders across government, civil society, and business to help alleviate suffering around the world.

 - Deloitte and the global humanitarian agenda